Protocol Implementation Guide

 22

-package com.trustweave.credential.yourprotocol.exchange.spi
+package org.trustweave.credential.yourprotocol.exchange.spi

-import com.trustweave.credential.exchange.CredentialExchangeProtocol
+import org.trustweave.credential.exchange.CredentialExchangeProtocol

-import com.trustweave.credential.exchange.spi.CredentialExchangeProtocolProvider
+import org.trustweave.credential.exchange.spi.CredentialExchangeProtocolProvider

 class YourProtocolExchangeProtocolProvider : CredentialExchangeProtocolProvider {